Exhibitions & Events

 About Corinne Loxton’s Painting Process

 I experience mountains as places of intimate spiritual communion.
-They lift me, casting my gaze above and beyond, to contemplate an ‘other’ reality; one that transcends and simultaneously inhabits me.
-Labyrinth-like the Blue Mountains invite me to delve into the valleys to discover its secrets while transporting me into mystical places.
+They lift me, casting my gaze above and beyond, to contemplate an ‘other’ reality—one that transcends and simultaneously inhabits me.
+Labyrinth-like, the Blue Mountains invite me to delve into the valleys to discover their secrets, while transporting me into mystical places.

 Corinne Loxton’s Background